corda/corda/docs/source/tutorial-contract.rst

 The logic for a contract may vary depending on what stage of a lifecycle it is automating.
 So it can be useful to pass additional data into the contract code that isn't represented by the states which exist permanently in the ledger.

 For this purpose we have commands.
-Often, they don't need to contain any data at all, they just need to exist.
+Often they don't need to contain any data at all, they just need to exist.
 A command is a piece of data associated with some *signatures*.
 By the time the contract runs the signatures have already been checked, so from the contract code's perspective, a command is simply a data structure with a list of attached public keys.
 Each key had a signature proving that the corresponding private key was used to sign.
+Because of this approach contracts never actually interact or work with digital signatures directly.

 Let's define a few commands now: